avrilcoghlan/vibriowatch/docs/source/haiti.rst

 close relatives.

-If you learn better by seeing rather than reading, see the `video 1 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch`_ and `video 2 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch`_.
+If you learn better by seeing rather than reading, see the `video 1 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch`_ and `video 2 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch`_ and and `video 3 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch`_.

 .. _video 1 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch: https://youtu.be/ElX32K3QnQE

 .. _video 2 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch: https://youtu.be/LFQYJLugBQw

+.. _video 3 on building a phylogenetic tree for the Haiti 2022 outbreak, using Vibriowatch: https://youtu.be/XCKCevbBzB8

 .. image:: HowToGetTheResult.png
   :width: 600